-Hot water in the home is entirely possible for those wanting to be resilient and less reliant on the utilities for power.
+Hot water in the home is entirely feasible for those wanting to be resilient and less reliant on the utilities for power.

-A hot shower is one of the non-negotiable in our family and I suspect in most though there are suggestions that unless we are involved in really dirty work, we actually bathe too much for a healthy skin.
+A hot shower is one of the non-negotiable in most families, I suspect; though there are suggestions that unless we are involved in really dirty work, we actually bathe too often for a healthy skin.

-For this reason only the hot-water geyser remains connected to the grid at our green home; municipal voltage surges can and have done us serious damage.
+For this reason only the hot-water geyser remains connected to the grid at our green home; it is unaffected by the municipal voltage surges that can and have done serious damage to our electronics.

-Hot water requires around half the electricity in the average home so this is obviously an important subject, especially for those trying to do their bit for king and country; not to mention the planet and use less or no utility-power.
+Hot water requires around half the electricity in the average home so this is obviously an important subject, especially for those trying to do their bit for king and country; not to mention the planet.
+Aim to use little or no utility-power.

 And of course with daily grid failure in South Africa we all are missing out on that regular hot shower periodically anyway.
 I would hasten to add that includes us too at our green home when there is inclement weather for three consecutive days.

-I have no experience of donkey boilers but I gather they work well, but there’s some schlep; no instant hot-water.
-We did toy with the idea of propane for a while but I am glad we decided against it; it just adds to the greenhouse gases.
+I have no experience of donkey boilers but I gather they work well but there’s some schlep; and no instant hot-water.
+We did toy with the idea of propane for a while but I am glad we decided against it; it also contributes to the greenhouse gases.

 Quite a lot of people use heat-exchangers and

-they perhaps should be considered; but they also use electricity and are
+they perhaps should be considered; but they also require electricity and are

 noisy.
 Not everyone is happy.

-It’s now fifteen years since we had our first vacuum-tubes installed; they have worked well and the water may boil on a hot day.
+It’s now fifteen years since we installed our first vacuum-tubes; they have worked well and the water may boil on a hot day.
 I think they are king of the road but they are expensive.
-A severe hailstorm can smash the glass, though we have not had a problem; and very little infrared light gets through thick cloud.
+A severe hailstorm can smash the glass though we have not had a problem; but very little infrared light gets through thick cloud.

-That geyser holds enough for two days for a small family but after that it is a cold shower.
+That geyser holds enough for two days for a small family but on the third it's luke warm.

 There is another possibility.
 We now have the option of supplementing our geyser with electricity either from mains in wet-weather or from our photovoltaic panels when it’s sunny.

-Those little solar pumps are in theory workable but our experience is that they are horrible; noisy, expensive and prone to leaking.
+Those little solar pumps that drive the hot water from the vacuum tubes to the geyser are in theory workable but our experience is that they are horrible; noisy, expensive and prone to leaking.
 We have that T-shirt; a flooded ceiling.

-Put your geyser on the roof and not in the ceiling.
+Put your geyser on the roof and not in the ceiling; then you won't need the little solar pump.
+The thermo-syphon works perfectly well; hot water rises.

-Stay connected to the grid if you possibly can.
+Stay connected to the grid if you possibly can; for the present.
+Transmission charges probably lie ahead.

 And then there are wood stoves that are becoming increasingly popular.
 They are turboed, extremely efficient and relatively clean-burning.
-Fallen and sawn trees abound for fuel that usually is just dumped.
-We store the hot water in thermos flasks overnight for coffee in the morning.
+Fallen and sawn trees abound for fuel; they are usually just dumped.
+You can store the hot water in thermos flasks overnight for coffee in the morning.

 If your neighbours and corporate body will not accept that, then it’s time to start raising merry-hell.
 Otherwise our offspring are truly faced with the grim prospect of the "Late, Great Planet Earth."
 They will stomp on our graves.

 Many years ago my in-laws had a magnificent window that looked out onto Champagne Castle.
-Initially we ogled the mountain daily, but within a month or two it had become blasé and we only occasionally gave it a second glance.
-If that is true of something truly stunningly beautiful, then within a few weeks we will hardly notice those solar panels and the geyser on the neighbour’s roof.
+Initially we ogled the mountain daily but within a month or two it became blasé; we only occasionally gave it a second glance.
+If that is true of something truly stunningly beautiful, then within a few weeks we will hardly notice those solar panels and the geyser next door.

 Most of the cooking at our green home is done via electricity produced gratis by our solar generator; when the sun is shining and lesser amounts at night after a bright day.
 The large inverter will easily provide power for the oven, bread-machine and dishwasher.

-When the weather is cold, and dull then our woodstove comes into its own; slow to bring water to the boil, it will sustain a soup or stew.
+When the weather is cold and dull then our wood stove comes into its own; reluctant to bring water to the boil, it is a wonderful slow-cooker for a soup or stew.
+It provides the steady, gentle heat needed to prepare wholemeal grits.

 Hot water in the home is one of the non-negotiables.
-It can be provided courtesy of Mr Golden Sun for most of the year but gas or the electric utility may be needed occasionally as a backup.
+It can be provided courtesy of Mr Golden Sun for most of the year but gas, a wood stove or the electrical utility will certainly be needed occasionally as a backup.

 Here are the back issues.